michellehand/GLP-1_Study/README.md

 Osteoarthritis costs dropped from $96 PMPM to $31 PMPM.
 Spondylopathies dropped $63 to $16.
 Persons encountering for health exams increased $49 to $65.
 Sleep disorders dropped $41 to $4.

-Matched Cohort
-In 2021, normalized medical PMPM was $602 and pharmacy PMPM was $2,108.
-In 2024, medical PMPM was $759 and pharmacy PMPM was $3,228.
-Pharmacy costs increased 53% and medical costs increased 26%.
-Average medical member costs for 2021 was $7,629 per year.
-They increased to $9,247 in 2024.
-Average pharmacy cost per member in 2021 was $29,373.
-This increased to $41,773 in 2024.

-Outpatient surgery PMPMs continue to grow for this group, from $106 to $155, mostly driven by benign neoplasm and gallbladder related diagnosis.
-Inpatient admits PMPM grew from $122 to $143.
-The top diagnosis was overweight and obesity, from $17 to $37.
-Gastric bypass surgery.
-The other driver was sepsis in 2024.
-ER visits grew from $20 to $55.
-Chronic conditions grew from $602 to $759, with the drivers being cancer treatment and overweight and obesity.

-Even with the RA drugs/members removed from a potential match, members that have never taken a GLP-1 have massive costs in multiple sclerosis agents, at $1,410 in 2024.

-Overweight and obesity PMPMs grew from $27 to $45 over the 3 years.

 GLP-1 Cohort =< 20%
 171 members were in this cohort.
 Most of the members are Generation X, with 83% of the cohort being female.
 70% of the population were the subscribers on the plan.